-As discussed in Note 1 to the financial statements, the financial statements present only the Electric Fund and do not purport to, and do not, present fairly the financial position of the City as of June 30, 2023, the changes in its financial position, or its cash flows for the year then, ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the financial statements present only the basic financial statements of the VPU and do not purport to, and do not present fairly the financial statements of the City as of June 30, 2023, the changes in its financial statements, or its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.